eugenemrg/phase3-week3-code-challenge/README.md

 # Phase 3 Week 3 Code Challenge: Restaurants

-For this assignment, we'll be working with a restaurant review domain.
+For this project, we'll be working with a restaurant review domain.

 We have three models: `Restaurant`, `Review`, and `Customer`.